 According to a Harvard Business School study, every one-star increase in Yelp rating translates to a 5-9% revenue increase.
-As you can imagine, losses of star ratings have the opposite impact.
-So when negative reviews appear, how do you respond?
-Follow the advice below:
+As a business owner, it is your job to enhance your reputation, even when that means personal restraint.

 1) Keep it Professional